POLS 361: American Constitutional Law and Civil Liberty

 Scott Lemieux, firstname.lastname@example.org [No campus meetings this quarter]

 Virtual Office Hours: By appointment over Zoom, available most weekdays 11-7

 Introduction: This is a course on civil liberties and the development of American constitutional law.
 Because many core rights are linked to our remarkably enduring Constitution, one might think of them as enduring and unchanging.
 However, in fact constitutional rights are a contestant site of change and political struggle, and the content of rights has changed considerably even as the formal text of the Constitution remains unchanged.
 We will explore these developments – how they occurred, why, and where the law now stands on important questions of civil liberty such as freedom of speech, religion, and freedom against unreasonable search and seizure.

 The course is designed for students with an interest in American political and legal institutions, legal processes, rights, American political history, or the role of courts in society.
 No prior knowledge of constitutional law is presumed.

 Textbook: The primary reading for this class will consist of excerpts from prominent Supreme Court cases.
 These can be found in our casebook, David O’Brien and Golden Silverstein, Constitutional Law and Politics: Civil Rights and Liberties (11th ed.)

 Reading cases.
-Although political scientists treat case law somewhat differently than law professors -- we tend to focus more on the reasoning in opinions and less on the particular facts of cases -- this is still a very useful guide to the basic terminology in legal opinions and strategies for reading them.
+Although political scientists treat case law somewhat differently than law professors -- we tend to focus more on the reasoning in opinions and less on the particular facts of cases -- this is still a very useful guide (Links to an external site.) to the basic terminology in legal opinions and strategies for reading them.

 The Constitution of the United States and Amendments.
 You will need to refer constantly to the text of the Constitution as you read cases, study for exams, and think about the material in this course.
 There is a copy in your textbook, pages 1‐21.